 The future implications of climate-driven hazards for existing settlements will vary depending on specific hazard and exposure factors such as the physical characteristics of a given location, any locally specific changes in sea and weather patterns, and the nature of local infrastructure and assets.
 Many communities in coastal and flood-prone locations face an uncertain future because of climate change, with rising sea levels and a greater frequency and magnitude of extreme weather events.
 We do not yet have a good understanding of how these long-term changes will affect people in these exposed locations, and we will need to be proactive in working with exposed communities, anticipate the support that may be required, and offer equitable solutions.
+We will need to ensure any adaptation options are planned and implemented with meaningful involvement from communities, with policy and resourcing support from central government to help facilitate a process with clear expectations and outcomes.
 We can manage further development in high hazard areas to mitigate exposure, while aiming to manage vulnerability.